Quick Start Guide#

 eegdash = EEGDash()

-For a fully worked example with cohort statistics and BIDS entity fields, see How do I find datasets in EEGDash?.
+For a fully worked example with cohort statistics and BIDS entity fields, see Find datasets with the EEGDash API.

 Finding records#